COMMUNITY SERVICE

 About us: This group is a 501C3 organization that creates duffle bags and toiletry bags for children in foster care.
 It is funded from grants, donations, and fundraising events.
 Ocean Waves will be helping to promote the program through publicity and participation, coordinated by Mary Shepherd.
 The project will be self-sustaining on our budget line.
 Mary’s group meets once a month at the Village of Five Points Community Center to sew the bags.
 All supplies, including sewing machines and sergers, are provided.
 We will highlight Duffle Bags and More at our October guild meeting.
 In addition, DB&M will participate in our February, 2025 Sit and Sew!
 Duffle Bags and More will be added to our Community Service webpage.
 For more details, contact Mary Shepherd, mtshepherd@mindspring.com or www.dufflebagsandmore.org .

 Our work parties are on the third Monday of most months, from 9-12 at the Villages of Five Points Community Center in Lewes.
-We'd love to see new volunteers on September 16th or October 21st.

 GUILD CONTACT: Mary Shepherd